inventor500/rss/simulate-browser/README.md

 # Simulate Browser

 This is a utility that simulates a request from the Firefox web browser.
 This helps to download feeds from websites that try to ensure that only "real people" download feeds.
-This is accomplished by (almost) all headers to match what Firefox ESR does.
+This is accomplished by setting (almost) all headers to match what Firefox ESR.

 This script also automatically decompresses `gzip`ed output.